 In all honesty, when I read that all back I realise my work history isn’t normal.
 I am an incredibly hard worker and have built up a strong work ethic.
 But, I was using all my energy, my brain power and every people skill I had to adapt in all kinds of situations.

 It’s not really until I started blogging that I realised I’ve done all this, because usually I make myself too busy to think.
 I’ve been charging forward for so long I never really stopped to take it all in or realise just how much I stress I was putting myself under.

 Then comes the pandemic and I’m forced to stop.
 I stopped for the first time since leaving education and I realised I was going to have to start to do things differently because the stress and the constant on switch wasn’t doing me (or my family) any good…

 As to why I keep myself so busy, well that can be for another blog post for another day but I think this why even I don’t see blogging as the hard work it really is.

 I don’t see blogging as work because I have so much more free time now and a hell of a lot more energy than I used to.

 Yet, I’m still pushing myself daily, in so many ways.
 I’ve had to learn multiple skills over the past four months, skills that I didn’t know before, they’re not necessarily difficult, once you get the hang of it, it just there’s a lot that goes into blogging…

-In all honesty I think this is why people don’t really perceive blogging as a real job, because simply put I don’t think they understand just how much work goes into it…
+In all honesty I think this is why people don’t really perceive blogging as a real job, because simply put, I don’t think they understand just how much work goes into running your own business…

 I thought this would be a good post to do today to both inform people who are thinking about blogging and wondering what it’s really like to work as a blogger and for those non believers out there who think blogging is ‘not a real job’ because let me assure you it is…